-LEMS is characterized by weakness and fatigue especially of the pelvic and thigh muscles.
+LEMS is characterized by weakness and fatigue especially of the muscles in the legs and arms.
 The disease may affect the patient’s ability to engage in strenuous exercise and may make such activities as climbing stairs or walking up a steep walkway difficult.
 Onset is gradual, typically taking place over several weeks to many months.
 There is often a progression of symptoms whereby the shoulder muscles, muscles of the feet & hands, speech & swallowing muscles and eye muscles are affected in a stepwise fashion.
 The symptoms progress more quickly when LEMS is associated with cancer.
 Most LEMS patients also exhibit the following symptoms (sometimes called autonomic symptoms): dry mouth, dry eyes, constipation, impotence, and decreased sweating.
 LEMS patients with or without cancer may also undergo significant weight loss.
 The tendon reflexes are diminished or absent on examination.
 Hence, in summary, LEMS is often described as a clinical “triad” of proximal muscle weakness, autonomic symptoms and reduced tendon reflexes.

 LEMS is an autoimmune disorder.
 Autoimmune disorders are caused when the body’s natural defenses against “foreign” or invading organisms (e.g., antibodies) begin to attack healthy tissue for unknown reasons.
 LEMS occurs because autoantibodies damage the “voltage-gated calcium channels (VGCC)” on the motor nerve membrane at the neuromuscular junction.
 These channels normally conduct calcium into the nerve resulting in release of a chemical known as acetylcholine.
 Acetylcholine helps in the communication between nerve cells and muscles and is one of a group of chemicals known as neurotransmitters, which help to transmit nerve impulses.
 The autoantibodies attack the VGCC resulting in less acetylcholine release.